Levi7483/stat0350project/README.md

-I know it's ugly but it works.
+I know it's ugly but it works